Ex-gang member reflects on journey from jail to graduating Ohio State with honors

 “It was about being that man—and most importantly it was about survival–you know when I started selling drugs in our community you know, we had an impoverished community,” he said.

 He spent the next 20 years in and out of jail.
 But when he got out last time, he had a GED and something was different.
 He started taking classes at Columbus State.
 He registered at OSU but was turned down because of his criminal background.
-He started working with the Columbus Urban League, mentioring and talking to teens about conflict resultion.
+He started working with the Columbus Urban League, mentoring and talking to teens about conflict resolution.

 He re-applied to OSU, and this time, he got in.